Okantaskirmaz/Okantaskirmaz.github.io/reimagining_port_cities.md

-# Minor, (Re)Imagining Port Cities: Understanding Space, Society and Culture
+# Minor, (Re)Imagining Port Cities: Understanding Space, Society and Culture Q1

-The final part of the minor, focuses on how the Maasboulevard near the Rhijnspoorkade in Rotterdam could evolve into a sustainable and maritime public space for the future.
+The final part of the first quarter of the minor focuses on how the Maasboulevard near the Rhijnspoorkade in Rotterdam could evolve into a sustainable and maritime public space for the future.
 Positioned along the Nieuwe Maas, the site offers a unique interface between the city and the river, a place where movement, ecology, and leisure converge.

 <div class="rpc-container">
   <div class="rpc-text"></div>